Charlotte-Natasha/Charlotte-Natasha/README.md

-## Hi there 👋, Charlotte here trying to transition into tech from Aeronautical Engineering since February 2022.
+## Hi there 👋, Charlotte here trying to transition into tech from Aeronautical Engineering.

 <!--
 **Charlotte-Natasha/Charlotte-Natasha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.